bkataru/bkataru/README.md

 I previously worked on:
 - hacking together methods and tools for computational physics in neutrino phenomenology.
 - building systems and AI for robotics in AgTech and automated precision agriculture.

-I'm currently working on building, maintaining, and improving tools and systems that make IT Observability easy.
+- building, maintaining, and improving tools and systems for on-prem IT/network observability.

+I'm currently hacking on an intersection of:

+- rust, zig, and the ideas behind modern day systems programming
+- building low-overhead, safe, high performance systems for AI inference, media processing, and computational physics.

 I started writing code and tinkering with systems as a hobby over a decade ago, beginning my career as a scripter/modder for the GTA series of video games.
 These days, I spend my time recreationally hopping between